 Column Action Search In If the Search contains many filters in a number of filter sets, you can collapse the filter sets you don't want to review, and expand those you do.
-Click on the expansion box () next to the filter set name, as necessary.
+Click on the expansion box ( +) next to the filter set name, as necessary.
 Click on the checkbox next to an object property to select it for inclusion in the search, or clear it and omit it from the search.
 Condition If you want to change the condition that the property value must satisfy, click twice on the field to display the drop-down list and select the new Condition.
 The available options are 'Contains', 'Equal To', 'Not Equals' and 'One Of'.
-Look for In most cases, this field is initially set to <search term=""> to accept a value that the search user types into the 'Search Term' field.
-If necessary, overtype the current value with one or more specific values to perform the conditional search on.
+Look for In most cases, this field is initially set to <search term=""> to accept a value that the search user types into the 'Search Term' field.</search> If necessary, overtype the current value with one or more specific values to perform the conditional search on.
 This value should match the selected filter type; for example, the value would be a date for 'DateCreated' or a text value for 'Name'.
-The search term can consist of multiple values, separated by commas.</search>
+The search term can consist of multiple values, separated by commas.
+Required Select the checkbox to indicate whether the field is mandatory - that is, whether the search results must only include elements with your search term in that field.
+These examples show uses of the 'Required' checkbox in the default Simple search, which checks the 'Name', 'Alias' and 'Notes' fields of all elements: • If the 'Required' checkbox is not selected for any field, then if the search term is found in the 'Name', 'Alias' OR 'Notes' field for an element, that element is listed in the results • If the 'Required' checkbox is ticked for all fields in the search, then the search term must be found in all of those fields before the element is listed in the results; that is: 'Name' AND 'Alias' AND 'Notes' • If the 'Required' checkbox is ticked for some fields but not others, the search term must be found in all fields for which the checkbox is ticked, and at least one of the fields in which the checkbox is not ticked; that is: Name AND (Alias OR Notes) These checkboxes help you to define the filters on a specific feature (such as an element, diagram or attribute).
+You can also set up a filter to check for a defined value in every feature included in a search (an AND filter) or in any feature included in the search (an OR filter).